 Pantothenic acid and biotin are needed for growth.
 They help the body break down and use food.
 This is called metabolism.
 They are both required for making fatty acids.

 Pantothenic acid also plays a role in the production of hormones and cholesterol.
-It is also used in the conversion of pyruvate, a substance that is essential to many metabolic pathways in the body.
+In addition, it is used in the conversion of pyruvate, a substance that is essential to many metabolic pathways in the body.

 Pantothenic acid is found in foods that are good sources of B vitamins, including the following: